ktredstone/daq/docs/device_report.md

 --------------------
 Redacted Log
 --------------------
-RESULT skip security.passwords Device does not have a valid mac address
+RESULT skip security.passwords.http Device does not have a valid mac address

 --------------------
 security.passwords.https